 Documentation for the Intel compilers is located on your system in the /docs directory of the directory tree where your compilers are installed.
-The following documentation is available:
+If you have installed the Intel compilers, the following documentation is available:

-- Intel C++ Compiler User's Guide (c\ug\lnx.pdf). - Intel Fortran Compiler User's Guide (for\ug\lnx.pdf). - Intel Fortran Programmer's Reference (for\prg.pdf). - Intel Fortran Libraries Reference (for\lib.pdf).
+- Intel C++ Compiler User's Guide (c_ug_lnx.pdf). - Intel Fortran Compiler User's Guide (for_ug_lnx.pdf). - Intel Fortran Programmer's Reference (for_prg.pdf). - Intel Fortran Libraries Reference (for_lib.pdf).